writer | speaker | coach

-Dr. Aaron Marshall is an executive coach with C-suite experience and nearly a decade of professional coaching under his belt.
+Dr. Aaron Marshall is a C-suite executive with nearly a decade of professional coaching under his belt.
 He continues to help leaders and their teams take meaningful steps forward – specializing in strengths coaching and capacity building.
 Aaron has a knack and passion for helping individuals and teams identify and grow into their authentic selves for increased success in work and life.

 Aaron integrates his academic background in character formation (Philosophy, MA) and personal/social development (Education, PhD) with practical business experience across a variety of settings – as a small business owner, educator, NPO founder, and Zoo COO.
 He has worked with a variety of clients including local government divisions, attorneys, museums, young professionals, and experienced executives – coaching individuals and developing teams through workshops, retreats, and service learning experiences.

-Aaron was featured in the Pacific Coast Business Times 40 under 40 (2015) and recently completed an Executive Leadership Development Program (2018).
-He also serves as affiliate faculty with the Kurt Hahn Consortium for Values and Experiential Learning (Penn State) and sits on the Board for Kids Helping Kids, Santa Barbara.
+Aaron was featured in the Pacific Coast Business Times 40 under 40 (2015) and completed a national Executive Leadership Development Program (2018).
+He also teaches adjunct for Westmont College and serves as affiliate faculty at Penn State's Kurt Hahn Consortium for Values and Experiential Learning.

 Aaron and his brilliant wife Janay have three children.
 In the event that some portion of their lives goes un-programmed, you’ll find them enjoying life together – hiking, biking, paddling, skating, or surfing locally.